Research

 C11.
 Krishnan*, J. Bishop-Moser, C. Kim, S. Kota.
 ‘Evaluating the Mobility Behavior of Fluid Filled Fiber Reinforced Elastomeric Enclosures’, presented at the 2012 ASME-IDETC/CIE, Chicago, IL, August 15-17, 2012.

-(2) Designing Systems of Fiber Reinforced Elastomeric Enclosures.
 Fiber Reinforced Elastomeric Enclosures (FREEs) are soft pneumatic representative elements that can form the basis for building soft self actuating structures/mechanisms.
 When placed in different configurations they exhibit unique stroke amplification characteristics that can be leveraged to create interesting deformation patterns.
 Such deformations occur as a combination of axial and bending deflection due to internal pressurization and external forces.
 This work presents a lumped reduced order model and a Homogenized Strain Induced Model that enables quick and accurate analysis of such mechanisms made from FREEs grouped as a system.
 The models serve as quick and accurate analysis tools for conceptual design of soft robots that occur as a combination of FREEs.

 Personnel: Nicholas Thompson, Sreeshankar Satheeshbabu